Best Barbecue in Austin

 6610 N Lamar Blvd, Austin, TX 78757

-Named after an historic railroad stop in West Texas, this is definitely one of the more popular bbq hubs in town.
+Named after a historic railroad stop in West Texas, Stiles Switch is definitely one of the more popular bbq hubs in town.
 Again, anything on their menu is going to be high-quality, but I recommend the Smokehouse Club.
 It’s the biggest sandwich you’ve ever seen in your life.
 Loaded with brisket and turkey, it’s delicious and extremely filling.
 By the way, ever seen the movie Dazed and Confused?
 This was the location of the Emporium pool hall.

 Sun 11am-9pm, Tue-Thur 11am-9pm, Fri-Sat 11am-10pm